Department of Revenue (Kerala)

-The Department of Revenue and Land Survey is a government department under Government of Kerala that manages all government owned lands and decides land use policies in the Indian state of Kerala.
+The Department of Land Revenue or Revenue Department is a government department under Government of Kerala that manages all government owned lands and decides land use policies in the Indian state of Kerala.
 The department is also a government agency, deriving various taxes on land, as well as lease amounts from various government lands, which are principal sources of income for the Government.
 In addition, the department manages land-use policy, survey of land areas, and effective management and implementation of land reforms.